Painting on the beach in Holland (I bought the red carrier there)

 Filling 20 ml tubes with paint.

-The advances of science in the study of light, the improvement in travel (the steam engine train), and new painting equipment (metal tubes instead of pigs' bladders), portable easels) all had a great influence on the group of painters who came to be known as the 'French Impressionists."
+The advances of science in the study of light, improvements in travel (the steam engine train), and new painting equipment (metal tubes instead of pigs' bladders), portable easels) all had a great influence on the group of painters who came to be known as the French Impressionists.
 It became much easier for them to work outdoors, capturing the changing light.
 This painting 'in the moment' had to be done quickly, in a more direct, alla prima or au premier coup method, rather than the glazed, multiple layered (indirect) studio techniques of the earlier academicians.
 The invention of the pochade box made painting even more 'portable'.

-Although I paint in the studio, my extensive plein air work greatly informs my studio work.
+Although I often paint in the studio, my extensive plein air work greatly informs my studio work.
 It also helps me avoid many of the pitfalls associated with working solely from photographs.

-One significant development in the evolution of my plein air painting has been trying to get lighter (but still sturdy) field equipment.
+One significant development in the evolution of MY plein air painting has been trying to get lighter (but still sturdy) field equipment.
 Currently I use an Open Box M easel/palette that weighs about 1.75 lbs, and and a Manfrotto tripod that is sturdy, lightweight (about 3 lbs?), and telescopes into 4 sections (easier to pack for travelling).
 This is very important for my overseas travelling.
 I can fit all that I need in a backpack—I usually leave the tripod in its overshoulder case and carry it separately.